loda-lang/loda-programs/programs/oeis/list2.md

 * [A208309](http://oeis.org/A208309) ([L10 program](A208309.asm)): Number of n X 3 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward neighbors.
 * [A208375](http://oeis.org/A208375) ([L21 program](A208375.asm)): Number of n X 4 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208376](http://oeis.org/A208376) ([L28 program](A208376.asm)): Number of n X 5 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
+* [A208428](http://oeis.org/A208428) ([L26 program](A208428.asm)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to any knight-move neighbor (colorings ignoring permutations of colors).
 * [A208528](http://oeis.org/A208528) ([L13 program](A208528.asm)): Number of permutations of n>1 having exactly 3 points P on the boundary of their bounding square.
 * [A208529](http://oeis.org/A208529) ([L15 program](A208529.asm)): Number of permutations of n > 1 having exactly 2 points on the boundary of their bounding square.
 * [A208598](http://oeis.org/A208598) ([L12 program](A208598.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.